4 years ago

 Ok so this is long overdue, but I want to say again that I was so scared of how awful things would feel post-childbirth and it really wasn’t that bad!
 I had stitches and some soreness, but nothing I couldn’t handle.
 I started working out again around the 6-8 week mark.
 I’ve done a few orange theory classes and spinning, and everything feels good.
 Losing weight hasn’t been easy.
 I gained 42 lbs (ugh) but I thought I was going to obsess over it and really haven’t.
 I’d still like to lose another 15 lbs.

 Seeing her with Margot is just the best – it’s clear they love each other.
-She gives me advice too (she knows more than I do – I want her advice) but she does it kindly.
-I don’t even feel the need to check in when I’m at the office which is very unlike me.
-I feel so, so lucky!
+She gives me advice, too – (she knows more than I do – I want her advice) but she does it kindly.

 Best moments so far